 Carlisle’s series of head paintings he created in the early to mid 90’s helped him become a deeply respected artist who is an original visionary.
 Though the heads have seen many expressions and stylistic changes over the past two decades, they remain unique works of art.

 Craig Carlisle (1964) was born in Oklahoma and moved to Ohio where he received his BFA at the Columbus College of Art and Design in 1988.
 He has lived and worked in NYC, San Francisco, Los Angeles and Columbus.
-Currently his studio is located outside of Nashville on a 19th century farm.
+Currently Craig has a studio in his home which is located just outside of Nashville TN.
 The artist has exhibited in numerous galleries and museums and is highly sought after by art collectors around the world.